Francis Plowden (barrister): Life

-Francis Plowden, born in Shropshire on 8 June 1749, was the eighth son of William Ignatius Plowden of Plowden Hall.
+Francis Plowden, born in Shropshire on 8 June 1749, was the eighth son of William Ignatius Plowden of Plowden Hall; his grandfather was Charles, fifth Baron Dormer of Wenge and five of his brothers became Jesuits including Charles Plowden and Robert Plowden.

 He was educated at St. Omer's College and entered the Jesuit novitiate at Watten in 1766.

 When the Society was suppressed, he was teaching at the College at Bruges.
-Not being in holy orders he was, by the terms of suppression, relieved of his first vows, and soon afterwards married Dorothea, daughter of George J. Griffith Phillips, esq., of Curaegwillinag, Carmarthenshire.
-"Curaegwillinag" is an anglicisation of the Welsh placename for an old commote located in Carmarthenshire.
-Kymwt Carnywyllawn was in Cantref Eginawc (anglicized as "Eginog"), which was in Ystrad Tywi.
+Not being in holy orders he was, by the terms of suppression, relieved of his first vows, and soon afterwards married Dorothea Plowden, daughter of Griffith Philipps esq.
+(1712-1781) MP for Carmarthen (1751), of Cwmgwili, Carmarthenshire and of Lucretia Elizabeth Folkes, daughter of Henry, and niece of Martin Folkes.

 He entered the Middle Temple and practiced as a conveyancer, the only department of the legal profession open to Catholics under the Penal Laws.
 After the Roman Catholic Relief Act 1791 (31 Geo.
 3. c.
 32) he was called to the Bar.
 His first major work, Jura Anglorum, appeared in 1792, a conservative formulation of natural rights and contract theory.
 It was attacked in a pamphlet by his brother Robert Plowden, a priest under the title of "A Roman Catholic Clergyman".
 The book was so highly thought of that the University of Oxford presented him with the honorary degree of D.C.L., a unique distinction for a Catholic of those days.

 His improvidence, extreme views, and intractable disposition made his life a troubled one.
 Having fallen out with the Lord Chancellor, he ceased to practice at the bar and devoted himself to writing.
 While in Dublin (1811) he published his work "Ireland since the Union" which led to a prosecution on the part of the Government for libel, resulting in a verdict of £5000 damages.
 Plowden considered that this was rewarded by a packed jury and determined not to pay it.
 He escaped to Paris where he spent the remaining years of his life in comparative poverty as a professor at the Scots College, dying on 4 January 1829, aged 79.